Justin Bieber Postpones Las Vegas Concert After Positive COVID Test

-Justin Bieber’s Las Vegas show Sunday was postponed pop star tested positive for COVID-19.
+Justin Bieber’s Las Vegas show Sunday was postponed after the pop star tested positive for COVID-19.

 According to People, the concert, which would have been the second of Bieber’s Justice World Tour, was rescheduled following a COVID-19 outbreak within Bieber’s team.